4hum-ai/voice-talents/README.md

-# 🎙️ VoiceAct.AI - AI Native Voice Talent Platform
+# 🎙️ VoiceTalents.AI - AI Native Voice Talent Platform

-VoiceAct.AI is a modern AI native voice talent platform that connects professional voice actors with clients seeking high-quality voice talent for their projects.
+VoiceTalents.AI is a modern AI native voice talent platform that connects professional voice talents with clients seeking high-quality talents for their projects.
 Whether you're a voice talent looking to showcase your skills or a client searching for the perfect voice, our platform provides the tools and marketplace you need.

-## 🌟 Platform Overview

-VoiceAct.AI serves as a comprehensive marketplace and management platform for voice acting professionals and their clients.
-Our AI-native approach streamlines the casting process, portfolio management, and project collaboration.

 ## 👥 For Voice Talents